jkoren/zoba-plan-recomendation/README.md

 Launches the test runner in the interactive watch mode.
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ## API's
 This project uses data from the Zoba API at https://api.zoba.com/.
+The code has an option to run without the API if it is not available.
+This can be turned on by changing the code in the useEffect() in Plan.js.

-For Maps to work, the project needs a Google Maps API key.
-Add an .env file with the variable REACT_APP_GOOGLE_MAPS_EMBEDDED_API_KEY=AIkeyexample
+The projects pulls up maps dynamically from Google Maps into a React component.
+For this feature to work, the project needs a Google Maps API key.
+The key should be in an .env file with the variable
+`REACT_APP_GOOGLE_MAPS_EMBEDDED_API_KEY=AIkeyexample`
-Make APIkeyexample your Google Maps API key.
+where `APIkeyexample` is your Google Maps API key.

 ## Tech/framework used
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) by Jeff Korenstein.